jez020/NebulaBot/readme.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

+Please only create pull request to the beta branch, as all commits must go through extensive testing before being merged to stable (the build the actual bot is running)

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file